-- One reason for not taxing capital: if full information on k income flows + k accumulation = 100% life-cycle wealth (zero inheritance) + perfect capital markets, then there is no reason to tax capital (Atkinson-Stiglitz) - Four main reasons for taxing capital: - " Fuzzy frontier argument ": if the frontier btw labor and capital income flows not so clear (e.g. for self-employed), then it is better to tax both income flows at rates that are not too different - " Fiscal capacity argument ": if income flows are difficult to observe for top wealth holders, then wealth stock may be a better indicator of the capacity to contribute than income - " Incentive argument ": by taxing the capital stock rather than the income flow, agents are given incentives to get higher returns - " Meritocratic argument ": individuals are not responsible for their inherited wealth, so maybe this should be taxed more than their labor income; imperfect k markets then imply that part of the ideal inheritance tax should be shifted to lifetime k tax - See Piketty-Saez-Zucman " Rethinking capital and wealth taxation ", 2013 - We need a lot more research on these issues; we know very little
+- One reason for not taxing capital: if full information on k income flows + k accumulation = 100% life-cycle wealth (zero inheritance) + perfect capital markets, then there is no reason to tax capital (Atkinson-Stiglitz) - Four main reasons for taxing capital: - " Fuzzy frontier argument ": if the frontier btw labor and capital income flows not so clear (e.g. for self-employed), then it is better to tax both income flows at rates that are not too different - " Fiscal capacity argument ": if income flows are difficult to observe for top wealth holders, then wealth stock may be a better indicator of the capacity to contribute than income - " Incentive argument ": by taxing the capital stock rather than the income flow, agents are given incentives to get higher returns - " Meritocratic argument ": individuals are not responsible for their inherited wealth, so maybe this should be taxed more than their labor income; imperfect k markets then imply that part of the ideal inheritance tax should be shifted to lifetime k tax - See Piketty-Saez-Zucman " Rethinking capital and wealth taxation ", 2013; see also Saez-Zucman, " Progressive wealth taxation ", BPEA 2019

-Warning: in practice, it is very difficult to tax capital with capital mobility and little international coordination
+Warning: in practice, it is difficult to tax capital with full capital mobility and little international coordination

-- Without fiscal coordination (automated exchange of bank information, unified corporate tax base, etc.), all forms of k taxation might well disappear in the long run, whatever the true social optimum might be - On these issues see the following papers: - G. Zucman, "The missing wealth of nations", QJE 2013 - G. Zucman, "Taxing Across Borders: Tracking Personal Wealth and Corporate Profits", JEP 2014 - N. Johanssen and G. Zucman, "The End of Bank Secrecy?
-An Evaluation of the G20 Tax Haven Crackdown", WP 2012 - K. Clausing, "In Search of Corporate Tax Incidence", WP 2011 Tax Law Review 2012 - N. Rousille, "Tax evasion & the Swiss cheese regumation", 2015
+- Without fiscal coordination (automated exchange of bank information, unified corporate tax base, etc.), all forms of k taxation might well disappear in the long run if we maintain full k mobility, whatever the true social optimum might be - On these issues see the following papers: - G. Zucman, "The missing wealth of nations", QJE 2013 - G. Zucman, "Taxing Across Borders: Tracking Personal Wealth and Corporate Profits", JEP 2014 - N. Johanssen and G. Zucman,, "The End of Bank Secrecy?
+An Evaluation of the G20 Tax Haven Crackdown", WP 2012 - K. Clausing, "In Search of Corporate Tax Incidence", WP 2011 Tax Law Review 2012 - N. Rousille,"Tax evasion & the Swiss cheese regumation", 2015